 So, once again, I and others are on the lookout for a true Trex 600ESP clone/replacement...Here's what I found.

-I have now replaced all the electronics that came with this VWINRC 600 other than the Tarot ZYX FBL unit which is still working well believe it or not; but they are in a small 450 size heli now and I'm flying the VwinRC 600ESP and wolf combo with a proper flybarless system, the Bavarian Demon 3X.
+I have now replaced all the electronics that came with this VWINRC 600 other than the Tarot ZYX FBL unit which is still working well believe it or not; but it's in a small 450 size heli now, and I'm flying the VwinRC 600ESP and wolf combo with a proper flybarless system, the Bavarian Demon 3X.
 The magnets in the motor were getting weak and power was down substantially.
 The servo play was getting worse in the 3 remaining cyclic servos to the point it was getting hard to fly.

 The kit quality and bearings however are holding up very well and with the new servos, motor, ESC, and FBL system - it's flying better than it ever has in "wolfy".
 So the electronics that came with it were more or less crap and a complete waste of money, but the heli kit itself was not.